countable-web/open-source-corporation/engineering/OPERATIONS.md

 ### Static Files

-nginx may as well always serve all static files in all environments.
+An nginx container may as well always serve all static files in all environments.
 This prevents us needing to worry about differences in static file serving in various dev environments.
 To prevent the need to run `collectstatic` constantly in Django projects, static files should be served from a single directory, so that only 3rd party static files need collected. `python manage.py collectstatic --noprompt` should be run as part of the startup script for any Django project.